PvPClt/project/album_en.md

 ![](Images/En_Album_25.jpg)

 Russian dental clinic.
-On the office door, a notice: “No filling material available!"
-In the hall, a dentist is talking with a patient.
+On the office door, a sign reads: “No filling material available!”
+In the hall, a dentist talks to a patient.

 **Dentist:**

 — Did you bring the filling material?
-We don’t have any.
-It’s run out.
-Sanctions.
-You know.
-Right now we only have S-300 construction cement.
-One month guarantee — unless you die right away.
+We’re out of stock.
+Sanctions, you know.
+Right now, all we’ve got is S-300 construction cement.
+One-month guarantee — unless you die sooner.

 **Patient:**

-— You know what, I’ll just leave.
+— You know what?
+I think I’ll just leave.
 The tooth doesn’t hurt anymore.
-Somehow it just… disappeared.
+Somehow, it just… disappeared.

 #OrthodoxMilitaryPutinism
                                 👻